This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 Since both fetuses come from the same egg and sperm cell, they start by sharing 100% of their chromosomes.
-After they’re born, they normally have the same gender and share the same physical characteristics, such as eye color, body type, facial features, and hair color.
-However, the word “identical” isn’t exactly an accurate description for monozygotic twins.
+After birth, they usually have the same gender and share the same physical characteristics, such as eye color, body type, facial features, and hair color.
+However, “identical” isn’t exactly an accurate description for monozygotic twins.

 Which Parent Determined Identical Twins?

 Why is this so?
 An ovulating woman typically only releases one egg cell for fertilization.
-The development of fraternal twins involves two egg cells released at the same time.
+The development of fraternal twins involves two egg cells released simultaneously.
 This occurrence is called hyperovulation and may only be determined by the mother, of course.
 The man cannot affect the number of egg cells released by the woman.

 Though identical twins come into the world exactly alike, nutritional and environmental differences may affect their appearances over time.
 Factors such as womb position, lifestyle choices, and socioeconomic circumstances can cause differences in their genes.
 Identical twins have different fingerprints.
-This is a result of slight variations in their genetic codes while they were still developing fetuses in their mother’s womb.
+This results from slight variations in their genetic codes while they were still developing fetuses in their mother’s womb.

 Not all twins are born from the same egg cell.
-Fraternal twins are formed when two separate egg cells are fertilized by two different sperm cells at the same time.
+Fraternal twins are formed when two separate egg cells are fertilized by two different sperm cells simutanously.
 They share half of their genes, just like you would with your ordinary siblings.
 Fraternal twins are also known as “dizygotic twins” and are a common occurrence in mothers who have undergone fertility treatments.

-Since they are made up of different cells, they will naturally have different characteristics.
-Though, since they are siblings of the same age, they might look very much alike.
+Since they are made up of different cells, they naturally have different characteristics.
+Since they are siblings of the same age, they might look very much alike.
 An example of famous fraternal twins is Mary Kate and Ashley Olsen.
 They look eerily similar, but they aren’t identical.